MarcToussaint/robotics-course/docs/source/simlab1.rst

 * Your repo only contains your own py or cpp code, with Makefiles pointing to the robotics-course repo (recommended for simplicity)
 * Your repo has the robotics-course as submodule.
 This is more self-contained, but requires you to understand more about git

-Specific goals to get started:
+Specific goals if you're yet unfamiliar with git:

 * Read the git tutorial \url{https://try.github.io/}
 * Create your own group git repo somewhere
 * Know how to create different branches, e.g.\ for parallel development of different group members
 * Each group member should have made at least one commit, e.g.\ with a trivial hello text file
-* Copy & Paste example code from ``course3-../02-`` to your own repo and get it to compile there (C++: Have a look at the simple compile commands when you build the examples; python, set the lib path appropriately)
+* Copy & Paste example code from ``course3-../02-`` to your own repo and get it to compile there (C++: Have a look at the simple compile commands when you build the examples, or copy my Makefile and modify the BASE to point to robotics-course/rai.)
+(In python, set the sys path appropriately to robotics-course/build.)